Thiararapeter/SuperWp-Dashboard-Announcement/README.md

   - Added the option to make the announcement collapsible.
   - Included a badge to indicate new announcements.
   - Added a settings page to manage the announcement and its display settings.
-  - Enqueued Google Fonts for custom font options.
+  - Enqueued Fonts for custom font options.
   - Ensured all output is properly escaped for security.
   - Updated the plugin to be compatible with the latest WordPress standards and practices.